alexander1914/spring-6-and-spring-boot-3-review/springjpa-restfull-webservices/README.md

 It is allowed developers to control HTTP (Hypertext Transfer Protocol) status code returned by the application's, endpoints or when specific exceptions are thrown.

+**ExceptionHandler:** is an annotation that helps deal with errors and exceptions present in APIs, delivering a robust enterprise application.

+**@ControllerAdvice:** is an annotation that introduced in Spring 3.2 that enables global exception handling, across your entire Spring MVC application.
+It acts like Aspect-Oriented Programming (AOP), intercepting exceptions thrown by controllers.